kahagon/phpmake_serialport/README.md

 TS means Thread Safe, and NTS means Non Thread Safe.
 Architecture may be x86 or x64.

-For example, Gorilla-0.5.0-5.5-ts-x86.zip includes DLL for PHP-5.5 which is 32bit and Non Thread Safe.
+For example, Gorilla-0.5.0-5.5-ts-x86.zip includes DLL for thread safe PHP-5.5 which is 32bit.

 ### Install DLL